 A sc border is also the foundation row for any edging and I recommended starting with one before crocheting a more detailed border as it straightens the blanket edges and will help you count the stitches with ease.

-This type of edging is gender neutral and because its simplicity, it suits baby boy blankets.
+This type of edging is gender-neutral and because of its simplicity, it suits baby boy blankets.
 It goes perfect on those “manly” afghans because there are no frilly or lacy parts that men steer away from so often.

 How to use this border

 - on afghans that have yarn transition on the edge of the blanket from changing colors

 - on lacy blankets to give them some structure

 - for boys’ baby blankets and men’s afghans